BestTimesToVisit.com Logo

 Songthaews (Red Trucks)

-These are modified pickup trucks that serve as shared taxis.
-They follow specific routes throughout the city and are a cheap and cheerful way to get around.
+These are modified pickup trucks that serve as shared taxis, following specific routes throughout the city.
+They're a cheap and convenient way to travel between areas not easily accessible by other means.
 Flag one down on the street or wait at designated stops.

 Tuk-tuks

-These ride-hailing apps are widely used in Chiang Mai and offer a convenient and safe way to travel.
-They provide upfront pricing and reliable service.
+These ride-hailing apps are widely used in Chiang Mai and offer a convenient and relatively safe way to travel by car, motorbike taxi, or even songthaew.
+They provide upfront pricing and GPS tracking.

 Tip:Download the app before your trip.
-Ensure your phone has sufficient data or is connected to Wi-Fi.
-Check the driver's rating before accepting the ride.
+Ensure your phone has sufficient data or Wi-Fi access.
+Check the driver's rating and vehicle information before accepting the ride.

-Chiang Mai is relatively flat and has many cycle paths, making it ideal for exploring at your own pace.
-Rent a bicycle and discover hidden gems.
+Chiang Mai is relatively flat and offers many dedicated bike paths, making it ideal for exploring the Old City and surrounding areas at your own pace.
+Rent a bicycle for a day or two.

 Similar Destinations